-- 3.34 In the 30 June 2017 investigation, the administration expense was assumed to be set as 2.5% of salaries for active members plus 2.0% of pensions in payment for current pensioners. - 3.35 Actual expenses over the two years ending 30 June 2019 have been higher than expected, partly reflecting the reducing number of members and the fixed costs that must be covered.
-Accordingly, we have increased the assumed level of expenses to 2.75% of salaries for active members and retained 2.0% of pensions in payment for current pensioners.
+- 3.26 In the 30 June 2020 investigation, the administration expense was assumed to be set as 2.75% of salaries for active members plus 2.0% of pensions in payment for current pensioners. - 3.27 Administration expenses over the two years ending 30 June 2022 have increased slightly but have been broadly stable.
+However, expenses as a percentage of active member salaries have been higher than expected, reflecting the reducing number of members and the fixed costs that must be covered.
+This is not surprising, and we expect the declining number of active members and the fixed costs involved in administering a defined benefit plan, to result in an expense assumption expressed as a percentage of salary increasing substantially over time.
+We have decided to change the method adopted for this actuarial investigation to assume future expenses are expressed to be a fixed dollar amount calculated based on the recent amount of expenses and an estimate of the duration of benefit payments.